Sabicool/Medicine/01 Disciplines/Clinical/Procedures/IV Cannulation.md

 	- Make sure your cannula is the parallel to the vein
 9. Tense the skin over the side
 	- Make sure your thumb when you apply tension is not in the way of the cannula (e.g. over the knuckle edge or to the side slightly)
+	- Many ways to apply tension and try to apply counter traction where possible (e.g. flexing the wrist)
+		- Can use the C finger approach or can even pull on the skin from both sides
 	![[Pasted image 20250121221800.png]]
 	![[Pasted image 20250121223327.png]]
 10. Level when you find flushback then advance a few mm